HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipTrackViz_README.txt

     for checking whether a tracking mistake might be due to a missed detection or to wrong linking, for example.

-    * All features, current frame only: displays all the detected features from a given frame in that frame only.
+    * All features, current frame only: displays ALL the detected features from a given frame in that frame only.

     * Don't show any features: use this option if you want to make a movie of